In this article, you will learn

 Q: How do I know when the fee is finalized?

-A: Once the customer pays their invoice, the factoring fee and the rebate are finalized based on their days to pay settings.
+A: Once the customer pays their invoice, the factoring fee and the rebate are finalized based on the number of days the invoice was open.
 The amount is automatically updated on that job's details page; a lock icon there shows that the amount is finalized.
 (Please see Contractor: Payment Settings, and Global Settings: Payments to Contractor for more details.)

 A: You are paying only for the capital that you are using at a given moment.
 If your customer ends up paying faster, your factoring fee will be less than your projected fee.